cosmikwolf/piped_cli_interactive/Readme.md

-Certainly!
-Here's a revised README tailored to your GitHub username and with a more expert-like introduction:

----

 # Terminal Input Interface with Crossterm

 This example demonstrates how to use Rust and crossterm to accept both piped stdin input and interactive terminal input in a single CLI app.
 Given the scarcity of examples on piping into crossterm, I created this to provide an example for anyone trying to do the same.